FlavioN001/sklauncher-installer/README.md

 To uninstall, [download the uninstaller script](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/FlavioN001/sklauncher-installer/blob/main/Desinstalar%20SKlauncher.sh), make it executable as an application and double click on it to run.

 If any error occurs, try runing the script on a termnal and maybe try fixing it, it's a very simple script!

-If there are any easy fixes i could make, maybe upload a pull request
+If there are any easy fixes i could make, maybe upload a pull request.

 # Credits
 Made by Flero